 The Diploma registry is a new digital solution in Norwegian.
 By using the Diploma Registry, you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
 The Diploma Registry is free of charge.

 You can also order your transcript on the StudentWeb.

 Students who complete a full degree programme (Bachelor and Master) on time, will receive a diploma automatically.
 The diploma is sent to the home address registered on StudentWeb.
 Remember to update your address on StudentWeb.

 If you have been on student exchange, taken courses at other institutions or have not completed your studies on time, you must order a diploma from the examination office.

 NB!
 A diploma is only issued once, and it's not possible to improve it.

 If the diploma is lost, the university can issue a duplicate on request (handling fee: NOK 700,-).

 It's possible to delay your diploma, if you want to improve your grades.
-Please contact the examination office in good time before we we the diplomas.
+Please contact the examination office in good time before we print the diplomas.
 The diplomas are printed in june.

-All students who graduate from UiA will automatically and free of charge receive a diploma, a transcript of records and a diploma supplement.
+All students who graduate from UiA will automatically and free of charge receive a diploma and a diploma supplement.